delight-im/PHP-Auth/README.md

 }
 ```

+### Why are there problems when using other libraries that work with sessions?

+You might try loading this library first, and creating the `Auth` instance first, *before* loading the other libraries.
+Apart from that, there's probably not much we can do here.

 ### Why are other sites not able to frame or embed my site?

 If you want to let others include your site in a `<frame>`, `<iframe>`, `<object>`, `<embed>` or `<applet>` element, you have to disable the default clickjacking prevention: